Program make a simple calculator that can add, subtract, multiply and divide using functions

 In this program, we ask the user to choose the desired operation.
 Options 1, 2, 3 and 4 are valid.

-Two numbers are taken from the user and a switch branching is used to execute a particular function.
+Two numbers are taken from the user and a?switch?branching is used to execute a particular function.

-After understanding this example, try to rewrite the same program without looking at the code.
-Then change some values or logic and run it again.
-This helps improve confidence and keeps learners engaged on the page for longer.
+Rewrite the program without looking at the code.
+Modify values, conditions or logic and run it again.
+This helps improve confidence and strengthens coding skills much faster.